bhisaac/5eFP/5eFP-SRD.md

 # Inspiration Upgrades

-The following upgrades provide an additional way to gain inspiration as a cooldown.
+The following upgrades provide an additional way to gain inspiration.

+3⛁ **_Inspired Success (Cooldown)_.** You gain inspiration after resolving a critical success.

 ||||
 |-:|:-|:-|